 Whether a home equity loan is a good idea or not depends on your financial circumstances and your affordability.
 We have already discussed the risk that is involved in borrowing a home equity loan.
 If you cannot manage the repayments, the lender may repossess your home/property and sell it to recover the money you owe to them.

 It’s worth taking the risk if you can manage all the repayments efficiently.
-If you are paying high interest on your existing debts, then a home equity loan with a low-interest rate may help you save hundreds or thousands of pound.
+If you are paying high interest on your existing debts, then a home equity loan with a low-interest rate may help you save hundreds or thousands of pounds.
 But you should be cautious while gauging your options.

 What are the alternatives to a home equity loan?